WorksheetCode-sensitiveLast reviewed July 7, 2026

 Quick reference table

-PV conductor workflow handoff
+PV conductor workflow documentation

-PV conductor workflow handoff
+PV conductor workflow documentation

 Run segmentCalculator to openRecord before final review